|

 outages would constantly interrupt your

-hours is a good compromise.
-I guess it is like
+few hours is a good compromise.
+I guess it is

 Another contributing factor to

-regulation as a function of load current on the
+function of load current on the +5V regulator.
+A

 terminations.
 I have seen variations of a few